Ambivalence towards Jaguar’s Sixties Supermodel is as old as the E-Type itself.

 It’s difficult to be certain what lay at root of Lyons’ early disregard, but from what is documented, the car as created was somewhat at odds with his vision of a sporting Jaguar.
 Certainly, the experimental designs he was working towards during the late fifties were of a considerably more iterative stripe than what emerged in 1961.
 It is therefore entirely plausible to consider that had an entirely Lyons-inspired Jaguar sports machine emerged to replace the long-running XK series, it would have been a rather different motor car.

-Throughout the development process, Lyons was believed to have been dismissive, deliberately ignoring early prototypes in the workshop.
-It would only be later, as he undoubtedly realised the economics of working with what he had that he took any real interest, by which time the design had largely gelled.
+Throughout the early stages of the development process, Lyons was believed to have been uninterested, ignoring early prototypes in the workshop.
+It would only be later, as he undoubtedly realised the economics of working with what he had that he took any significant interest, by which time the basic design had largely gelled.
 This lack of top-level support meant that the programme, which was initiated around 1957, did not gain impetus until two years later, losing a good deal of early ground in the process.

 Once he had accepted the car, Lyons did exert his influence upon aspects of its design, insisting on a number of stylistic alterations and more fundamentally, having viewed competition shop foreman, Bob Blake’s rudimentary fixed-head styling buck, taking a far more intimate interest in its shaping and detail design – most likely to original designer, Malcolm Sayer’s bemusement.